Maryland Jockey Club

 The Maryland Jockey Club is a sporting organization dedicated to horse racing, founded in Annapolis in 1743.
-The Jockey Club was founded more than 30 years before the start of the Revolutionary War and is chartered as the oldest sporting organization in North America.
-After 267 years it remains the corporate name of the company that operates Pimlico Race Course in Baltimore, Maryland which opened in 1870, Laurel Park Racecourse in Laurel, Maryland which opened in 1911 and Bowie Race Track in Bowie, Maryland which opened as race course in 1914 and ceased operations as a track in 1985.
-The track now serves as a training center for Thoroughbred racehorses.
+It is chartered as the oldest sporting organization and is currently the corporate name of the company that operates Laurel Park Racecourse in Laurel, Maryland and Bowie Race Track in Bowie, Maryland, the latter of which ceased operations as a track in 1985 and now serves as a training center for Thoroughbred racehorses.

 History

 The Maryland Jockey Club was founded in 1743.
 The Annapolis Subscription Plate, the second oldest trophy in America and the oldest recorded formal horse race in Maryland, was won in that same year of 1743 by George Hume Steuart's Dungannon.

 Irregular race meetings were held in spring and autumn seasons during an eleven-year span from 1755 through 1766.
 The exact dates, start times and number of races carded during these meeting were not uniform in part due to interference from the French and Indian War.

 Future president of the United States George Washington attended the Maryland Jockey Club race meeting frequently in 1762 going to the track for almost every carded event.
 He also attended race meetings in 1766, 1767, 1771, 1772 and 1773.